gEdisonCode/gEdisonCode/README.md

 ###

-<p align="left">🍁 Looking for my place in this digital world.<br>🍂 Wishing to expand my stack.<br>🎻 Love art in all its forms, and coding is one of them.<br>🐙 If i can imagine it, I can create it...</p>
+<p align="left">🍁 Looking for my place in this digital world.<br>🍂 Being a farmer is not that bad...<br>🎻 Love art in all its forms, and coding is one of them.<br>🐙 If i can imagine it, I can create it...</p>

 ###